dyckia/obstacle-detection-robotics/README.md

-# Obstacle/Wall Extraction for Laser Sensor Robots
+# Obstacle/wall detection for Laser Sensor Robots

 An implementation for extracting line segment from 2D laser range data inspired by Seeded Region Growing algorithm.